InteractionDesignFoundation/handbook/guides/roles/senior-developer.md

 # Expectations from Developers

 We are a small team of senior developers, and the IxDF does not employ junior or medium level developers.
 That’s why this list only includes our expectations for senior developers.

 ## Senior developer

 1. A senior developer understands and is aligned with the IxDF Company Culture which is **very** thoroughly explained in our "IxDF Company Culture Course" (taken during your onboarding phase).
 1.  **Seriousness firstly means "responsibility"**.
 Responsibility for your decisions, solutions, code, and communication with the team.
 1. A senior developer is [able to carry a message to Garcia](https://courses.csail.mit.edu/6.803/pdf/hubbard1899.pdf):
-    They **can take the initiative** when carrying out a difficult assignment.
+    They **can take the initiative** when carrying out a challenging assignment.
 1. A senior developer **has experience**; because they are able to learn from their mistakes.
 1. A senior developer **helps their team get better every day**.
 E.g. by energizing his/her colleagues on group calls, setting an example of awesome code that awes the rest of the team, inspiring colleagues with his/her results/help, etc. etc.
 1. A senior developer **finds and fixes the root causes of the problem** and not just the symptoms.